murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Using CellOrganizer-for-Galaxy
 ==============================

-You can get started with CellOrganizer-for-Galaxy by one of the following ways
+Currently, you can get started with CellOrganizer-for-Galaxy by the following ways (more to come)

 * Access CellOrganizer-for-Galaxy through the public server that we host